Privacy Policy

 -

-Messages you send may be reviewed for safety, relevance, and civic appropriateness.
+Messages you submit may be reviewed for safety, relevance, and adherence to Civic Congress guidelines.

 -